When you retire, you may be eligible for government benefits such as the Age Pension or a concession card.

 See income test for pensions on the Services Australia website.

 - business assets

 Your family home, if you live in it, isn't counted as an asset.
 However, if you decide to sell, it could affect your pension.

 If you have any assets overseas, their value will be converted into the equivalent Australian dollar amount.

-To talk to someone about the Age Pension income and assets tests, contact the Human Services' Financial Information Service.
+To talk to someone about the Age Pension income and assets tests, contact the Services Australia Financial Information Service.

 How much the Age Pension pays

 How much you get depends on your income and assets tests, and whether you're single or in a couple.

 The maximum Age Pension per fortnight for: